readthedocs-examples/example-jupyter-book/README.rst

 If you are copying this code in order to get started with your documentation, you need to:

-#. use your existing project repository or create a new repository on Github, GitLab, Bitbucket or another host supported by Read the Docs
+#. use your existing project repository or create a new repository on GitHub, GitLab, Bitbucket or another host supported by Read the Docs
 #. copy ``.readthedocs.yaml`` and the ``docs/`` folder into your project.
+#. if you want to have a README on GitHub, create a ``README.rst`` which will be included in ``index.md``.
+#. if you *do not* want your README from GitHub included in the docs, edit `ìndex.md`` and remove the ``eval-rst`` block that includes it.
 #. if you don't already have a ``.gitignore``, use the one from the project file -- otherwise add these lines::

     /docs/conf.py